-Contact Attorney Kensley Barrett for a Free, No Obligation Hair Relaxer Cancer Lawsuit Evaluation
+Contact Attorney Kensley Barrett for a Free, No Obligation Hair Relaxer Claim Evaluation

 The top rated personal injury class action lawsuit attorneys at the Marin and Barrett Law Firm are pursuing hair relaxer lawsuits after new scientific research has found that the chemicals in hair relaxers can cause cancer.
 Women who have used hair relaxer products for long periods can now file a product liability lawsuit against the cosmetic manufacturers for compensation for the following types of cancer: